zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

   one IPv4 address / network interface, the netmask must be specified for each IPv4 address separately. (:github:`68419`)

+* Virtual network interface API no longer has the `input` callback.
+The input callback was used to read the inner IPv4/IPv6 packets in an IP tunnel.
+This incoming tunnel read is now implemented in `recv` callback. (:github:`70549`)

 Other Subsystems
 ****************